ball pit.jpg

 Step 1: Review class descriptions and decide which class(es) you wish to take.

 Payment: Payment via PayPal is required at the time of registration.
+You can use a debit/credit card without making a PayPal account.
 No checks or cash payments.
+Platinum pass holders will use a coupon code.

 Confirmation: An e-mail confirmation will be sent after submitting your registration form.
 If you do not receive a confirmation you are NOT registered.
 Try to register again and send an e-mail to: otcglreg@gmail.com